0xAX/linux-insides/Theory/ELF.md

 } Elf64_Phdr;
 ```

-in the linux kernel source code.

-`elf64_phdr` defined in the same [elf.h](https://github.com/torvalds/linux/blob/master/include/uapi/linux/elf.h).
+`elf64_phdr` structure defines in the same [elf.h](https://github.com/torvalds/linux/blob/master/include/uapi/linux/elf.h).

-And ELF object file also contains other fields/structures which you can find in the [Documentation](http://www.uclibc.org/docs/elf-64-gen.pdf).
+And ELF file also contains other fields/structures which you can find in the [Documentation](http://www.uclibc.org/docs/elf-64-gen.pdf).
 Now let's look on the `vmlinux`.

 vmlinux
 --------------------------------------------------------------------------------

-`vmlinux` is relocatable ELF object file too.
+`vmlinux` is an ELF file too.
 So we can look at it with the `readelf` util.
-First of all let's look on a header:
+First of all, let's look on the elf header of vmlinux:

 ```
 $ readelf -h  vmlinux